kuzzleio/documentation/src/sdk-reference/go/1/events/index.md

 # Emitted Events

-The following event identifiers are constants declared in the `kuzzle.event` package.
+The following event identifiers are constants declared in the `event` package.

 ## Connected